richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 ## self

 This will be set to the object that the script is attached to.
-Note that in some cases, this will be `undefined`, such as for scripts attached to attributes, attribute thresholds, and top-level notes.
+Note that in some cases, this will be `undefined`, such as for scripts attached to attributes, attribute thresholds, ancestries, and top-level notes.
 In some other cases, the object will actually be the containing object, if any, such as for trait modifiers and equipment modifiers.

 ## signedValue